-From left to right: Tatyana and Vitaliy Zhuk, Svetlana Sedova, Nikolay Polevodov, Maya Karpushkina and Stanislav Kim outside the courthouse.
+From left to right: Tatyana and Vitaliy Zhuk, Svetlana Sedova, Nikolay Polevodov, Maya Karpushkina and Stanislav Kim outside the court building.
 May 2024

 Unjust Verdicts

-Court in Khabarovsk Handed Down Record Harsh Sentences to a Group of Jehovah's Witnesses—Up to Eight and a Half Years in a Penal Colony
+Court in Khabarovsk Handed Down Record Harsh Sentences to a Group of Jehovah's Witnesses—Up to 8.5 Years in a Penal Colony

 Khabarovsk Territory

-The longest terms of imprisonment since the liquidation of legal entities of Jehovah's Witnesses were appointed to believers by the judge of the Industrial District Court of Khabarovsk, Roman Chiskovskiy.
+The longest terms of imprisonment since the liquidation of legal entities of Jehovah's Witnesses were given to believers by Roman Chiskovskiy, judge of the Industrialniy District Court of Khabarovsk.
 The decision was handed down on June 20, 2024, after five years of litigation.
 For Nikolay Polevodov and Stanislav Kim, this is the second sentence for their faith.

-Nikolay Polevodov was sentenced to 8.5 years in a penal colony, Vitaliy Zhuk—to 8 years and 4 months, and Stanislav Kim—to 8 years and 2 months.
-The men were taken into custody in the courtroom.
-The court sentenced the women to a suspended sentence: 5 years each for Tatyana Zhuk and Svetlana Sedova and 4 years for Maya Karpushkina.
+Nikolay Polevodov was sentenced to 8.5 years in a penal colony, Vitaliy Zhuk — to 8 years and 4 months, and Stanislav Kim — to 8 years and 2 months.
+They were taken into custody in the courtroom.
+The court gave the women suspended sentences: 5 years for Tatyana Zhuk and Svetlana Sedova and 4 years for Maya Karpushkina.

-"During the entire trial," Vitaliy Zhuk said, "I never heard what exactly in my words and actions constituted a crime of an extremist nature and what I had to stop doing in order not to be considered a criminal."
-Nikolay Polevodov expressed a similar thought: "All the facts considered during this trial clearly prove that I am being persecuted not for real crimes, but for my religious views.
-The prosecution, without even providing evidence of this, is trying to instill the idea that I committed a crime."
+"During the entire trial," said Vitaliy Zhuk, "I never heard what exactly in my words and actions constituted a crime of an extremist nature and what I should stop doing in order to not be considered a criminal."
+Nikolay Polevodov expressed a similar thought: "All the facts considered during this trial clearly prove that I am being prosecuted not for actual crimes, but for my religious views.
+The prosecution is trying to promote the idea that I committed a crime, without even providing evidence."

-The Investigative Committee opened a criminal case against six Jehovah's Witnesses in November 2018.
-On the same day, riot police raided believers who had gathered in a cafe for a friendly party.
-As a result, Kim, Polevodov and Zhuk ended up in a pre-trial detention center, where they spent 2 months each.
-They were then under house arrest for 6 to 12 months.
+The Investigative Committee initiated a criminal case against six Jehovah's Witnesses in November 2018.
+On the same day, riot police arranged a raid on believers who had gathered in a cafe for a friendly party.
+As a result, Kim, Polevodov and Zhuk ended up in a pretrial detention center, where they spent 2 months.
+They were then under house arrest for between 6 and 12 months.

 The case went to court in July 2019.
-Judge Vera Pismennaya examined the case materials for a year, interrogated witnesses, but the essence of the accusation was never clarified.
+For a year Judge Vera Pismennaya examined the case materials and interrogated witnesses, but the basis of the charges was never clarified.
 The case was returned to the prosecutor's office, and 4 months later it again went to court.

-The defense challenged Judge Chiskovskiy, pointing to a pronounced "bias towards the defendants and the desire for a guilty verdict" at the stage of the judicial investigation.
-In their request, the lawyers noted, among other things, that the judge limited the right of the accused to familiarize themselves with the evidence in the case, and also allowed himself to reprimand them in a raised voice, "perceiving" some petitions "as personal insults."
+The defense recused Judge Chiskovskiy, pointing to an obvious "bias against the defendants and the desire for a guilty verdict" at the stage of the judicial investigation.
+In their motion, the lawyers noted that, among other things, the judge limited the right of the accused to familiarize themselves with the evidence in the case, and also allowed himself to reprimand them in a raised voice, "perceiving" some motions "as personal insults."
 Roman Chiskovskiy refused his recusal.

-At the same time, Stanislav Kim and Nikolay Polevodov were defendants in another criminal case for their faith.
-The Zheleznodorozhny District Court of Khabarovsk sentenced them to 2 years of suspended imprisonment "for participation in extremist activities," namely: for discussing the Bible and Christian teachings.
+Meanwhile, Stanislav Kim and Nikolay Polevodov were defendants in another criminal case for their faith.
+The Zheleznodorozhniy District Court of Khabarovsk gave them a 2-year suspended sentence "for participating in extremist activity," namely: for discussing the Bible and Christian teachings.
 This sentence is already considered to have been served.

-At the time of publication of this text, out of 811 defendants in criminal cases for their faith, 170 people were sentenced to real imprisonment.
-105 of them (almost 62%) received sentences of 5 years or more.
-Those who were sentenced to 8 years or more, 9 people.
+At the time of publication of this text, out of 811 defendants in criminal cases for their faith, 170 were sentenced to imprisonment.
+108 of them (over 63%) received sentences of 5 years or more; 9 people were sentenced to 8 years or more.

 Case History

-Khabarovsk civilians Nikolay Polevodov, Stanislav Kim, spouses Vitaliy and Tatyana Zhuk, Svetlana Sedova and Maya Karpushkina were under investigation after riot police broke into a friendly party in a café in November 2018.
-Three men were sent to a pre-trial detention center, and later under house arrest.
-As a result, the Investigative Committee charged men with organizing the activities of an extremist organization, and women with participating in it.
-The only reason is to believe in Jehovah God and discuss the Bible with friends.
-14 months of the court of first instance revealed the groundlessness of the accusation, and the case was returned to the prosecutor’s office.
+In November 2018, OMON officers raided a friendly gathering in a café, after which Nikolay Polevodov, Stanislav Kim, Vitaliy and Tatyana Zhuk, Svetlana Sedova and Maya Karpushkina ended up under investigation.
+The men were sent to a pretrial detention center, and later placed under house arrest.
+In the end, the Investigative Committee charged the believers: the men with organizing the activity of an extremist organization, and the women with participating in it.
+Hearings of the court of first instance over 14 months, revealed the groundlessness of the charges, and the case was returned to the prosecutor’s office.
 In December 2021, it went to court again.
 In June 2024, Polevodov, Zhuk and Kim were sent to a penal colony for 8.5 years, 8 years and 4 months and 8 years and 2 months, respectively.
-Tatyana Zhuk and Svetlana Sedova received 5 years of probation, and Maya Karpushkina received 4 years of probation.
-Kim and Polevodov were simultaneously defendants in another criminal case for their faith and at the same time defended their beliefs in another court.
+Tatyana Zhuk and Svetlana Sedova were given a 5-year suspended sentence and Maya Karpushkina 4 years.
+Kim and Polevodov, who were defendants in another criminal case for their faith, simultaneously defended their beliefs in another court.
+In October 2024, the court of appeal reduced the sentences by 1 year and changed the men’s to suspended sentences.

 Timeline